d2s/learning-react/README.md

 # Learning React

-This is a learning experiement for practicing [React](https://reactjs.org/) related skills.
+This is a learning experiment for practicing [React](https://reactjs.org/) related skills.

 ## Features